HSEES Deadlines May 2026 Reminder

 • Restaurants;

-• Healthcare facilities with accommodations;
+• Healthcare facilities with accommodation;

 • Healthcare facilities;

-• Air terminals;
+• Airport terminals;

 • Sports facilities.

-May 21, 2026: Cross-border waste shipments
+May 21, 2026: Cross-border waste transfers

-The new provisions set forth in Regulation (EU) 2024/1157 of April 11, 2024, take effect on May 21, 2026.
+The new provisions set by Regulation (EU) 2024/1157 of April 11, 2024, will come into force on May 21, 2026.